 Line 12.
 Enter the total amount you’re deducting here.
 If that amount is higher than the limit listed on Line 11, enter the value from Line 11.

 Line 13.
-This is how much depreciation you’ll be carrying over to next year, since it’s in excess of the limit on Line 11.
+This is how much carryover depreciation you’ll have next year, since it’s in excess of the limit on Line 11.
 To get this number, subtract Line 11 from the total amount you’re writing off.

 Part II: Special depreciation allowance

 The special depreciation allowance only applies to certain qualified property.
 This is relevant if you have a farm, or you purchased “green” technology for your business.
 Check out the instructions if you think you may qualify.

 The number crunching on qualified property can get pretty complex.
 If you’re writing off qualified property, your best bet is to meet with a CPA.